 The lake was completed in 1963 after the damming of the Molonglo River, running between the city centre and Parliamentary Triangle.
 The event led to the loss of many sacred sites – something our First Nations collaborators shared with our teams during the Canberra Charrette.

-To redress this, our designers came up with a unique concept for a First Nations-inspired space carved out of the lake.
+Demonstrating cultural sustainability in urban planning, our designers came up with a unique concept for a First Nations-inspired space carved out of the lake.

 The restored riverbed holds space for a new amphitheatre with terraced seating for performances and other events, as well as new native plantings and pathways.